youngDevelopman/ImageStore/docs/back-of-the-envelope-estimation.md

 #### Putting all together

--Database combined size for one post record = 2272 + 464 = 2736 bytes;
+- Database combined size for one post record = 2272 + 464 = 2736 bytes;
--Size of the orginal and processed images = 3 mb + 1mb = 4mb
+- Size of the orginal and processed images = 3 mb + 1mb = 4mb

 **Knowing all of that, let's calculate the load per day for post-related data**